etianl/Trouser-Streak/README.md

 - Adjusting  TPFly antikick values while flying can be deadly

 ## Requirements:
-- Latest dev build of Meteor-Client
+- Latest full build of Meteor-Client
 - Don't forget to update any other mods you are using if it's still crashing